Gator-Aid: donating water and essentials to people in need every Sunday

 “This is a public-health crisis that we need to be doing more to address,” she said.
 “It's not like, ‘Oh, we're gonna go out and do a good deed or whatever, or this is, like, a fun volunteer opportunity.’
 It's a public-health crisis, where we're seeing people really suffering and people are dying.
 And until the city and county really really drastically change the way the budgets are set up — we know that there's been lots of developments lately and lots of housing opening and low-barrier shelters — but until there's significantly more and a drastic change, we only see this situation getting worse.”

-Casey believes that funding for more housing is the key to alleviating the local homelessness crisis, instead of possibly funding places like a new prison, which feeds the poverty-to-prison pipeline.
+Casey believes that funding for more housing is the key to alleviating the local homelessness crisis, instead of possibly funding places like a new jail, which feeds the poverty-to-prison pipeline.

 However, even with a shift in budgeting, building more affordable housing in Tucson isn’t a simple task due to the city’s current zoning and building code regulations that prevent the construction of affordable housing options like tiny homes and micro-shelters.